ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 Require the best performance but afraid of native monsters and ok with the risk of smaller third party module system: Nitro Modules

 If you want most of the perfomance without expo or third party packages: Turbo Modules

+Risky but with node compatibility: Node API modules

 # QA